 When booking an appointment via text, call or email, your name, email and phone number will be transferred to my online calendar.
 The details of our session will be sent to you via email confirming your appointment date, time location as well as a registration form enclosing the T&C and a COVID-19 consent form.
 These forms must be signed and returned to my email address prior to our appointment.

 Appointment cancellation: Please contact me at least 5 DAYS before our appointment if you need to reschedule or cancel it.
 Any cancellation happening less than 5 DAYS from the scheduled appointment time will result in the incurrence of a fee equal to 50% of the total sum of the treatment.

-Payment: Payment can be made by cash or bank transfer
+Payment: Payment can be made by cash, card or bank transfer

 Payment for consultation and medicine must be made before medicine is dispensed and/or posted.